 6. Get Active with Charity Work

-Our final creative way to market your gym is to offer services for free.
-Offer free group classes or personal training to teachers at your local schools, and police and firefighters at the stations.
+Our final creative way to market your gym is by offering free services.
+Offer free group classes or personal training to teachers at your local schools and police and firefighters at the stations.
 Lead a warm-up for a charity run.
 Not only will you be helping out, you'll get your name out and build positive associations with your gym and staff.

 While these creative ways to market your gym will be successful over time, it can also be time-consuming to execute a comprehensive marketing strategy.
 You can partner with an advertising agency like HearstMediaSA while you focus on the complexities of running your business.

 Need help with marketing your gym or fitness studio?

 Get the latest insights affecting the San Antonio fitness industry to keep you current in this competitive marketplace.

 Editor's note: This post was originally published in November 2019 and has been updated for comprehensiveness.